TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 How Will My Order Ship?

 We've carefully selected the shipping options for each product on our site to ensure you receive the fastest, safest, and most reliable delivery service possible.
 Each item's delivery options will be noted on its product page, as well as in the shopping cart.

+Any Exceptions I Should Be Aware Of?

+*   Deliveries are not typically made on Saturdays or Sundays
-Please note we cannot ship to P.O.
-Boxes or Military APOs.
+*   We cannot ship to P.O.
+Boxes or Military APOs
+*   If you live in a non-contiguous U.S. state or territory—in Alaska, Hawaii, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands—additional fees or shipping restrictions may apply

 Small Parcel

-Signatures are not required for Small Parcel deliveries, but the decision to leave your package will ultimately be at the discretion of the delivering carrier.
-If you have any special delivery instructions for the carrier, we recommend placing a note on your door on the day of delivery referencing your tracking number and request.
+Signatures are not required for Small Parcel deliveries, but the decision to leave your package will ultimately be at the discretion of the delivery carrier.
+If you have any special delivery instructions, we recommend placing a note on your door on the delivery date with your name, request, and tracking number.

 Deliveries will be completed by UPS or FedEx.
-Available shipping services will be noted in your shopping cart, but generally include:
+Available shipping options will be noted in your Shopping Cart, but generally include:

-Economy
+1-Day Shipping

+Your order will be promptly fulfilled and delivered within 1 business day.

+2-Day Shipping

+Your order will be promptly fulfilled and delivered within 2 business days.

+**Please note:** Orders placed outside the time frame listed beside your shipping option will be shipped the next day.
+Also, deliveries are not typically made on Saturdays or Sundays.
+Economy Shipping

-Please allow the full processing time required to ship from the warehouse (specified on each product page), plus 3-8 business days in transit for delivery.
+Please allow the full processing time required to ship from the supplier’s warehouse, plus 3-8 business days in transit for delivery.

-Ground
+Ground Shipping

-Please allow the full processing time required to ship from the warehouse (specified on each product page), plus 1-6 business days in transit for delivery.
+Please allow the full processing time required to ship from the supplier’s warehouse, plus 1-7 business days in transit for delivery.

-Next Day Delivery
+Expedited Shipping

-Please allow the full processing time required to ship from the warehouse (specified on each product page), plus 1 business day in transit for delivery.
+Please allow the full processing time required to ship from the supplier’s warehouse, plus 2 business days in transit for delivery.

-2 Day Delivery
+Express Shipping

-Please allow the full processing time required to ship from the warehouse (specified on each product page), plus 2 business days in transit for delivery.
+Please allow the full processing time required to ship from the supplier’s warehouse, plus 1 business day in transit for delivery.

-\*Shipping to Alaska, Hawaii, or Puerto Rico?
-Enter your shipping zip code in the Shopping Cart to calculate additional fees/shipping restrictions.
+Shipping to Alaska, Hawaii, or Puerto Rico?

+Enter your shipping zip code in your Shopping Cart to calculate additional fees/shipping restrictions.

+**Please note:** Deliveries are not typically made on Saturdays or Sundays.

 Large Parcel